IOS SDK: History

 While originally developing iPhone prior to its unveiling in 2007, Apple's then-CEO Steve Jobs did not intend to let third-party developers build native apps for the iOS operating system, instead directing them to make web applications for the Safari web browser.
 However, backlash from developers prompted the company to reconsider, with Jobs announcing on October 17, 2007, that Apple would have a software development kit (SDK) available for developers by February 2008.
 The SDK was released on March 6, 2008.

 Features

 The iOS SDK is a free download for Mac users.
-It is not available for Microsoft Windows personal computers.
+It is not available for Microsoft Windows.
 To test the application, get technical support, and distribute applications through App Store, developers are required to subscribe to the Apple Developer Program.

 The SDK contents are separated into the following sets: